dymmond/edgy/docs/queries/bulk.md

 Input for all bulk operations are models of the right type or dictionaries.
 They can be intermixed and must be provided in an `Iterable`.

 !!!
 Warning
-    When using `SkipOperation` in an signal, `None` values are returned.
+    When using `SkipOperation` in a signal, `None` values are returned.

 ## Operations